 Atlanta Canopy Alliance Pledge

-- Remove English ivy and other invasive plants from your yard.
+3. REMOVE English ivy and other invasive plants.
 Plant native wildflowers in their place.